sethgis/Wind-Erosion-Modelling/source/Introduction/data.rst

 ============

-The data needs assessment defined all the data needed for generation of the forest products, which entailed the proposed REDD+ models to achieve the envisioned outputs.
+The data needs assessment defined all the data needed for generation of the forest products, which entailed the proposed REDD+ models to achieve the envisioned forest products and statistical information.
 The models specifications are outlined in the objectives section.
 For their successive computation and analysis, the data needs assessed are as shown in the table below.